dandavison/etc/variant_classification.md

 ### Summary of procedure

-- We compute a Variant Causality Score (VCS) for each VUS (we recalculate this with some frequency to pick up new data)
+- We compute a Variant Causality Score (VCS) for each VUS (recalculated periodically)
 - The VCS quantifies the evidence that the VUS is causal.
 - This score is a likelihood ratio (LR) comparing the likelihood of the observed phenotype and genotype data under a model of a causal VUS